Abdulrahman Al-Mushaifri

-Abdulrahman Eid Harib Al-Mushaifri (عبد الرحمن المشيفري; born 16 August 1998) is an Omani professional footballer who plays as a winger for Czech National Football League club Artis Brno and the Oman national team.
+Abdulrahman Eid Harib Al-Mushaifri (عبد الرحمن المشيفري; born 16 August 1998) is an Omani professional footballer who plays as a winger for the Oman national team and Al-Qadsia SC.

 Club career

 Al-Mushaifri began his career with Al-Mussanah.
 In December 2018, he was transferred to Al-Shabab.
 He returned to Al-Mussanah in December 2020.

 In July 2023, Al-Mushaifri signed for Al-Seeb, signing a two-year contract.

 On 27 June 2025, Al-Mushaifri signed a one-year contract with Czech National Football League club Artis Brno with option.

 International career

 Al-Mushaifri was called up to Oman national team's squad for the 2023 AFC Asian Cup.

 On 6 June 2024, Al-Mushaifri scored hattrick in Oman's 3–0 away win against Chinese Taipei, as part of the 2026 World Cup qualifiers.
 He scored 2 more goals on 10 October 2024, in his team's 4–0 victory against Kuwait.